thedevdojo/wave-website/content/docs/install.md

 </div>
 </div>

+After downloading Wave, you have two installation options.
+If you’re using Herd, select the **Automated Installer**.
+Otherwise, proceed with the **Manual Installation**.

-## Automated Installation
+## Automated Installation with Herd

-After downloading, you can follow these steps to finish the installation via the automated installer:
+If you are using <a href="https://herd.laravel.com" target="_blank">Herd</a> to host your sites locally, you can follow these steps to finish the installation via the automated installer:

 1. Unzip the downloaded file.
 2. Rename the unzipped folder to any name you prefer.